-La Casa de Papel: Why ‘Money Heist’ is the most addictive show on Netflix
+‘Money Heist’: The most addictive show on Netflix

 If you live for the latest Netflix binge, chances are the Spanish drama La Casa de Papel – known here as Money Heist – has snuck into the vault of your heart and stolen a hefty wedge of love.
-Whether you’ve raced through the first two seasons of the show or are simply looking for something new to feast your Netflix craving brain on, you’ll be glad to hear that Money Heist has been renewed for S3 and will be arriving at some point in 2019.As everyone who found themselves obsessing over the show can vouch for, that’s an awfully long time for fans to have to wait for this captivating story to continue.
+Whether you’ve raced through the first two seasons of the show or are simply looking for something new to feast your Netflix craving brain on, you’ll be elated that Money Heist season three just dropped.As everyone who found themselves obsessing over the show can vouch for, it was an awfully long time for fans to have to wait for this captivating story to continue.
 Why?
-The show is so addictive, it should come with a health warning.
-Here are all the (spoiler free) reasons why Money Heist is the most addictive show on TV right now (and one you definitely need to get hyped for if you aren’t already).
+The show is so addictive that it should come with a health warning.
+Here are all the (spoiler-free) reasons why Money Heist is the most addictive show on TV right now.

 The story is as smart as it is relentless